samuel-pratt/samuel-pratt/README.md

 ## Hello 👋

 I'm a Software Developer at [Kano](https://www.kanoapps.com/) in Victoria, BC.
 I'm interested in esoteric languages, polygot programs, and the tools built for them.
-I also things that have localized applications for Vancouver Island and UVic.
+I also like building things that have localized applications for Vancouver Island and UVic.

 ## A few things I've built